 Think Time

 Some students process information more slowly or more quickly than others.
-It could be an auditory processing issue or a language impairment, but all students benefit from think time regardless of the underlying reason.
+It could be an auditory processing issue or a language impairment, but all students benefit from thinking time regardless of the underlying reason.

 Whenever I ask a question, I give my students between 30 seconds and a minute minimum to silently think about my question and how they might answer before putting their hands up.